1r0n51d3/buk-sch-bus/README.md

 # bukschbus
-A bus reservation system, to and fro New Site and Old Site BUK Campus
+A bus reservation system, to and from New Site and Old Site BUK Campus